oncai/ohif-viewer-xnat/README.md

 ### Building the OHIF client

-If you've been following along closely so far, you might have noticed that we need a client only build of the viewer... which is built in `Meteor`, a full-stack framework.
-This is the most painful part of the process and why OHIF 2.0 is built in `React`.

-Introducing `meteor-build-client-fixed2`. `meteor-build-client` was a build tool created by Github user [frozeman](https://github.com/frozeman/meteor-build-client) that removes all the server components of a meteor application and produced a standalone client-only build of a `Meteor` project.
-Frozeman quickly got interested in Ethereum development and the project was not maintained.
-After a lot of drama about passing ownership of the repo to other users etc, the repo was eventually forked... twice.
-We ended up with a _semi-maintained_ build tool, working at the time of writing: `meteor-build-client-fixed2`.
+The viewer is built in `Meteor`, a full stack framework, however we require a client only build, possible with `meteor-build-client-fixed2`.
 Install it using `npm`:

 ```bash
 npm install meteor-build-client-fixed2 -g